Jalen Davis: Miami Dolphins

 Davis signed with the Miami Dolphins as an undrafted free agent on April 30, 2018.
-He was cut from the team at the end of the preseason and subsequently re-signed to the team's practice squad on September 2, 2018.
-Davis was promoted to the Dolphins' active roster on December 8, 2018.
-Davis made his NFL debut on December 9, 2018 in a 34-33 win over the New England Patriots.
-Davis made his first career tackle, a sack, and forced a fumble against the Jacksonville Jaguars on December 23, 2018.
+He was cut from the team at the end of the preseason and subsequently re-signed to the team's practice squad on September 2.
+Davis was promoted to the Dolphins' active roster on December 8.
+Davis made his NFL debut on December 9, in a 34–33 win over the New England Patriots.
+Davis made his first career tackle, a sack, and forced a fumble against the Jacksonville Jaguars on December 23.
 He was released by the Dolphins during final roster cuts on August 31, 2019.

 Arizona Cardinals

 Davis was signed to the Arizona Cardinals practice squad on September 3, 2019.
-He was promoted to the active roster on December 7, 2019.
+He was promoted to the active roster on December 7.

 On August 31, 2020, Davis was waived by the Cardinals.
-He was re-signed to the Cardinals practice squad on September 16, 2020.
+He was re-signed to the Cardinals' practice squad on September 16.
 He was released on October 20.

 Cincinnati Bengals

 On October 27, 2020, Davis was signed to the Cincinnati Bengals practice squad.
 He was elevated to the active roster on November 14 and November 21 for the team's weeks 10 and 11 games against the Pittsburgh Steelers and Washington Football Team, and reverted to the practice squad after each game.
-He was promoted to the active roster on November 28, 2020.
+He was promoted to the active roster on November 28.

 Davis signed a one-year contract extension with the Bengals on March 3, 2021.
+Davis' role with the Bengals is as a backup slot cornerback, behind Mike Hilton on the depth chart.

 On March 9, 2023, Davis signed a two-year contract extension with the Bengals.

+Davis was waived by the Bengals on August 27, 2024, and re-signed to the practice squad.
+On February 5, 2025, Davis re-signed with Cincinnati on a reserve/futures contract.

+On August 26, 2025, Davis was released by the Bengals as part of final roster cuts and re-signed to the practice squad the next day.